mbierman/Firewalla-NextDNS-CLI-install/README.md

 # Testing
 1. After completing the steps above, you should be able to see DNS requests coming up in the pi-hole management console [172.16.0.2/admin](http://172.16.0.2/admin).
 2. Try to block something obvious in pi-hole like facebook.com and try to reach it you should be blocked.
-3. If you go to [browserleaks.com/dns](https://browserleaks.com/dns) you should see the upstream DNS servers you set in pi-hole if you are using unencrypted DNS.

 **Standard disclaimer:** I can not be responsible for any issues that may result.
 Nothing in the script should in any way, affect firewalla as a router or comprimise security.
 Happy to answer questions though if I can. :)